DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # == Basestation VM Install ==
         # Install basic dependencies on the remote VM (system, docker, docker tools)
-        # Clones the deploy repo on the remote VM (can take 30 minutes)
+        # - clones the deploy repo on the remote VM (can take 30 minutes)
-        # You do not need to clone the repo on the remote VM manually, this command will do that for you.
+        # - you do not need to clone the repo on the remote VM manually, this command will do that for you.
         subt cloud ansible azure-basestation install-azure.yaml

-## 3. Install UGV VM Dependencies
+## 4. Install UGV VM Dependencies

         # Verify VM Access
         ping -c 3 azure-ugv1